justjack555/LOON/README.md

 LOON has the following types:

-`\n
+`
 int;

 double;

 char;

 string;

 bool;

-object; //Container holding several key-value pairs list; //Array with flexible length`
+object; //Container holding several key-value pairs

+list; //Array with flexible length`

 `
-pair; //Key-value pair where value can be any of the above types \n JSON; //Wrapper type that consists of a collection of pairs concatenated
+pair; //Key-value pair where value can be any of the above types

+JSON; //Wrapper type that consists of a collection of pairs concatenated
       //Note: This type may not be necessary but may prove convenient`